 Edward learned quite quickly to be patient as we administered an inhaler twice a day for weeks and then moved onto a daily nebulizer.
 After a couple of months on the nebulizer Edward was cleared to come off of it and now we just keep an eye on his breathing and dunk his hay in water to remove dust that might make it more difficult to breathe.
-Currently he shares a paddock with his best friend Jacob who he enjoys daily grass turnout with in the summer.
-Edward has already been saddled on his way to learning how to carry a rider.
+Edward has already been saddled is ready to be adopted!

 In addition to his work under saddle, we have been spending some time sending Edward over trot poles to aid with strength and conditioning.
 It is always a treat to watch the floaty way horses move over poles, and this handsome boy is certainly no exception!
 Check it out below:

 Edward has, as all horses do, an almost preternatural ability to read humans.
 When I think about a horse like Edward — really, when I give thought to horses in general — I am filled with amazement that they allow us to do even a quarter of the things that they do.
 So when they test their boundaries with us, I should really be more surprised it doesn’t happen more often.

 Edward arrived at SAFE quite skeletal, a result of poor nutrition and poor luck — his respiration was so bad that he required daily nebulizing.
 Most times, when horses first get to SAFE, they are quite subdued.
 It takes some time for them to come into themselves, aided by calories and vet care and clean, stable environments.
 So for the first little while, Edward was to us a sweet, if not somewhat sickly, boy, who stood calmly for his medications and nickered when you approached his gate.
 Ventipulmin syrup, a medication administered to help with his breathing, was a particular favorite of his, and he practically couldn’t get enough of the syringe.